 This article does not constitute legal advice, nor is this information intended to create or rise to the level of an attorney-client relationship.
 You should always seek professional legal advice where appropriate.
+Learn how to get ready for GDPR with our Ultimate GDPR Overview on the General Data Protection Regulation (GDPR) and your business ecosystem.

 The General Data Protection Regulation, adopted April 27, 2016, takes effect for the rest of the world, including the United States, on May 25, 2018.
 GDPR is a comprehensive data protection regulation that aims to provide European Union citizens and residents with greater digital privacy rights.
 The new regulation replaces the less harmonized 1995 Data Protection Directive.
-GDPR mandates compliance from any company or organization with EU customers, partners or vendors.
+GDPR mandates compliance from any company or organization with EU customers, partners, or vendors.

 Understand GDPR with our General Data Protection Regulation ultimate overview